Daniel Lutaaya

-Daniel Lutaaya is a Ugandan investigative journalist known for his work in and online media.
+Daniel Lutaaya is a Ugandan investigative journalist known for his work in online media.
 He is the founder and CEO of News 24/7, Uganda's first 24-hour online multi news platform.
 His career spans various roles, including senior investigative journalist and news anchor.

 Early life and education

 Lutaaya was born in Kayunga District, Uganda, where he spent his early years.
 He attended Kisubi High School and later London College of St Lawrence, obtaining his Uganda Certificate of Education and Uganda Advanced Certificate of Education, respectively.
 He pursued higher education at Makerere University in Kampala, earning a Bachelor of Laws degree.

 Career

 Lutaaya began his media career at Joy FM, followed by stints at Life TV and Galaxy FM, where he practiced radio broadcasting.
 He later joined WBS Television, where he worked for over three years as a news anchor and host of the popular morning show, Morning Flavour.
 In 2016, when Kwese TV acquired WBS, Lutaaya transitioned to sports journalism briefly before being recruited by NBS Television in 2018.
 At NBS, he became a prominent figure, covering significant national and international stories.
 His work includes reporting on trade policies, food rights, and visa regulations affecting Ugandans.

-Flowing the 2021 Uganda presidential elections, Lutaaya who had shared election results on X(formerly twitter) deleted the results.
-He was accused of aiding the rigged election.
-He later came out to clarify and defend himself against these allegations.

 He left the station in 2022, following his final assignment at the Commonwealth Heads of Government Meeting in Rwanda.